Information for employers

 - Offer adequate training, coaching, supervision and mentorship to students during the internship

 - Ensure that the internship is approximately 450 to 480 hours in length (approximately 30 hours per week for four months).
-Depending on the start date and the actual hours worked per week, students can complete their hourly requirement part-time into the Fall academic term.
+Depending on the start date and the actual hours worked per week, students can complete their hourly requirement part-time in the Winter term, and continue their internship into the Spring/Summer terms.

 - Provide an offer letter which details the term of employment directly to the student